SharePoint/sp-dev-docs/docs/embedded/concepts/app-concepts/auth.md

 ## Auth Flow

-* Enable SharePoint Embedded
 * Developers start with an app registered in Entra already
 * Enable Admin Consent on behalf of the application
 * Create Tokens: SharePoint and Graph Tokens
 * Register the ContainerType in the consuming tenant with app-only auth
-* Create Containers and build your app with delegated or App=only auth
+* Create Containers and build your app with delegated or App-only auth

 ### App-Only vs Delegated